sasilver75/obsidian/Articles/ML/Mixture of Experts Explained (Dec 2023) {HuggingFace Blog}.md

 ### More on Efficient training
 - FasterMoE (March 2022) analyzes the theoretical limit of different parallelism strategies, and other strategies... led to a ==17x speedup.==
-- Megablocks (Nov 2022) explores efficient sparse pretraining by providing new GPU kernels that can handle the dynamism present in MoEs.
+- [[MegaBlocks]] (Nov 2022) explores efficient sparse pretraining by providing new GPU kernels that can handle the dynamism present in MoEs.

 # Exciting Directions of Work